 Specific expertise required

 The Standards Committee (SC) will select the experts based on how closely an expert’s skills and experience match the specific expertise required.

-The discussions and work of the Expert working Group will take place in English, so experts should have a strong working knowledge of English.
+The TPG and EWGs will operate in English (without interpretation), so experts should have a working knowledge of English.

 The SC will select the expert based on how closely an expert's skills and experience match the specific expertise:

 |2023-01 Call for Expert Field Inspection||En||02 فبراير 2023|

 |2023-01 Pest free area for fruit fly||En||02 فبراير 2023|